Grind Session

-Grind Session is a skateboarding video game developed by Shaba Games and published by Sony Computer Entertainment for the PlayStation.
-It was released on May 24, 2000 in North America and in August 2000 in Europe.
+Grind Session is a 2000 skateboarding video game developed by Shaba Games and published by Sony Computer Entertainment for the PlayStation.
+It was Shaba Games' debut video game, and they would later develop installments in Activision's Tony Hawk's Pro Skater series.

-Gameplay
+Characters

 Grind Session features six professional skaters and nine hidden characters.
 The player also has the ability to choose between four custom skaters, and edit their tricks and names.